deeprajbasu/Pedestrian-flow-analysis-using-Object-detecion/readme.md

 <br>

 ## Dataset
-[Stanford Drone Dataset](https://cvgl.stanford.edu/projects/uav_data/) dataset is used for training my pedestrian detector [Dataset UTILS](https://github.com/JosephKJ/SDD-Utils) used for processing the raw dataset for creating tf-records for training
+[Stanford Drone Dataset](https://cvgl.stanford.edu/projects/uav_data/) dataset is used for training my pedestrian detector.

+[Dataset UTILS](https://github.com/JosephKJ/SDD-Utils) used for processing the raw dataset for creating tf-records for training